AnthonyBloomer/ezflix/README.rst

 .. code:: bash

-    ezflix tv "The Man in the High Castle"
+    ezflix "The Man in the High Castle"

 You can also pass an optional argument 'latest' to watch the latest episode of a given TV series.

 .. code:: bash

-    ezflix tv "South Park" latest
+    ezflix "South Park" latest

 To search for movies, pass the 'movie' argument.